worldbank/gld/Support/Guides and Documentation/I2D2/Administrative_Levels.md

 ### Responsible and Reproducible Recoding

-All recoding will be done openly and in-script, which is available in this respository.
+All recoding will be done openly and in-script, which is available in this repository.
 Furthermore, given the complexities outlined, the original region variable provided by the PSA will be left in with the survey data -- labelled or not -- as it arrived to us.